mandaris/lab-play/README.md

 - Remove the `text-wrap: balance` from the `h1` element
 - Move `text-wrap: pretty` from `html` to `.post-body`
 - Add `line-height: normal` to `.lozenge`
+- Change the flow of the `.microblog-conversation`
+- Move `twitter:card` meta data to another place in the header

+1.1.9
+- Change heading level for debug information
+- Remove trailing slashes in head tags
+- Make `h1` bigger
+- Adjust spacing for `.microblog_post`